 TIP: When looking for the perfect prime rib, be sure to find one with lots of marbling that is evenly spread throughout the cut of meat.

 If you're new to sous vide, it's a cooking method that refers to the process of vacuum-sealing food in a bag, then cooking it to a precise temperature in a water bath.
-A sous vide machine (also sometimes called a sous vide cooker) is the tool that maintains the temperature of the water.
+Sous Vide machines (also sometimes called a sous vide cooker) is a tool that maintains the temperature of the water.

 The sous vide machine can attach to the outside of a large pot.
 Once you set the temperature of the water, it does the rest of the work.
 The water runs through the machine, which maintains the temperature.
 It's a foolproof method of cooking!

 Sous vide recipes are flavorful, as the food being cooked cooks in its own juices.
 Before sealing the bag, you can add fresh herbs, garlic, spices, or even zest to enhance the flavor!
 But the best part is, you really never run the risk of overcooking anything.